AIWhisper/anthropic-electron-app-v2/README.md

 # Anthropic Electron App

-This repository contains an enhanced version of the Anthropic Linux application, modified to provide improved cross-platform compatibility and enhanced API interaction capabilities.
-The project builds upon the foundation established by the Anthropic team while introducing significant improvements to the API handling, configuration management, and development workflow.
+This repository contains a macOS-optimized version of the Anthropic GUI application (originally developed by ezetech at [anthropic-gui](https://github.com/ezetech/anthropic-gui)).
+While the original application was designed for Linux environments, this fork has been specifically enhanced to provide native macOS experience while maintaining cross-platform compatibility.
+The project introduces significant improvements to API handling, configuration management, and development workflow, with particular focus on macOS integration.

 ## Key Enhancements

+### macOS Optimization
+- Native macOS menu integration and keyboard shortcuts
+- Improved performance on Apple Silicon processors
+- macOS-specific window management and UI behaviors
+- Enhanced system integration with macOS security features

 ### API Integration Updates
 - Implemented a robust proxy server setup for secure API communication